-This authority is not expressly designated in the Law as the INAI.
-However, considering that the Law recognises the INAI as the specialised authority in charge of the protection of PI in Mexico, the INAI should be deemed as having the authority to ban a particular processing activity.
-However, if contested by any third party, any ban issued by the INAI should be validated by the Mexican Federal Administrative Courts.
+This authority is not expressly designated in the Law as the Ministry of ACGG.
+However, considering that the Law recognises the Ministry of ACGG as the specialised authority in charge of the protection of PI in Mexico, the Ministry should be deemed as having the authority to ban a particular processing activity.
+However, if contested by any third party, any ban issued by the Ministry should be validated by the Mexican Federal Administrative Courts.